ofthesea-io/Battleship.Microservices/README.md

 # Battleship.Microservices
 ![dotnet core build](https://github.com/visualsanity/Battleship.Microservices/workflows/dotnet%20core%20build/badge.svg) ![angular build](https://github.com/visualsanity/Battleship.Microservices/workflows/angular%20build/badge.svg) ![docker build](https://github.com/visualsanity/Battleship.Microservices/workflows/docker%20build/badge.svg)

-The following application is a port from a console kata aaplication that I develop on periodically to hone my skills.
+The following application is a port from a console kata application that I develop on periodically to hone my skills.
 This application is merely for technology exploration and coding practise disipline training.

-**DISCLAIMER:** This application is currently in pre-alpha and is under constant development and tinkering.
+**DISCLAIMER:** This game is currently in pre-alpha and is under constant development and tinkering.

 The following technology is used within the application: